Pointman (user interface): How Pointman Works

 The gamepad includes dual thumb sticks and a pair of tilt sensors.
 Pointman uses the thumb sticks to turn the avatar's body and set the stepping direction.
 The tilt of the gamepad is mapped to control how the virtual rifle is held.
 The user tilts the gamepad down to lower the rifle, and tilts the gamepad up to continuously raise the rifle up through a low ready into an aim and then to a high ready.
 This allows users to practice muzzle discipline, by lowering the rifle to avoid muzzle sweeping friendlies, minimizing collisions when moving through tight spaces, or leading with the rifle when moving around cover.
 Once the rifle is raised into an aim position, the user's head motion aligns the sight picture.
 The user rolls the gamepad (tilting it side to side) to cant the weapon.
 Gamepad buttons are mapped to control various weapon operations (including firing and reloading) and aiming functions (such as the optic zoom level).

 The foot pedals slide back and forth and also move up and down like accelerator pedals.
 Pointman uses these inputs to control the avatar's lower body.
 The translational sliding (apart then together) is mapped to control the separation of the avatar's legs, simulating stepping when the avatar is upright and crawling when the avatar is prone.
 This allows users to take precise, measured steps when moving around obstacles or cover, and to continuously vary their speed over a realistic range of walking, running and crawling gaits.
 The up-down movement of the pedals is mapped to control the avatar's postural height via the flexing of the avatar's legs.
 This allows the avatar to continuously transition from standing tall to a low crouch (or kneel when the legs are apart), and when prone from hands-and-knees to belly-on-the-ground.
 The ability to precisely control their avatar's postural height allows users to make better use of cover and concealment, and to look and shoot out from behind cover while minimizing their exposure.

 Integration with the Virtual Battlespace Combined Arms Simulator

 The Virtual Battlespace combined arms simulators (VBS2, VBS3, and their successor VBS4), from Bohemia Interactive Simulations (BIS), are used for training by the USMC, the US Army, and a number of the NATO armed forces.
 BIS worked closely with NRL to tightly integrate the Pointman interface with VBS, and to allow Pointman to control the posture of the user's avatar on a continuous basis.
 The detailed articulation of the user's avatar is made visible to other squad members running in a networked simulation.
-Pointman-enhanced VBS (VBS-Pointman) supports the operation of a wide range of small arms and additional forms of mobility, including climbing, swimming, and mounted roles (driver, passenger and gunner) using the full complement of manned vehicles.
+Pointman-enhanced VBS (VBS-Pointman) supports the operation of a wide range of small arms and additional forms of mobility, including climbing, swimming, and mounted roles (driver, passenger and gunner) using the full complement of crewed vehicles.